 At one home, a mentally disabled child was being cared for by an elderly man, she recalled.
 At another home, four girls, the oldest of whom was 15, were living alone because their mother had died of AIDS.

-“That was the first thing that really broke my heart” on the trip, said Liloia, a biblical studies major.
+“That was the first thing that really broke my heart” on the trip, the student said.

 For cross-cultural studies major Mary Roberts, the Africa Trek was her third PBA mission trip in 14 months.
 She said she would continue sharing Christ’s love with those she meets as she transitions back to her life in the United States.